Aliases for PIGY Gene

 GeneCards Summary for PIGY Gene

-PIGY (Phosphatidylinositol Glycan Anchor Biosynthesis, Class Y) is a Protein Coding gene.
-Diseases associated with PIGY include sarcocystosis and pthirus pubis infestation.
-Among its related pathways are Metabolism and Post-translational modification- synthesis of GPI-anchored proteins.
+PIGY (Phosphatidylinositol Glycan Anchor Biosynthesis Class Y) is a Protein Coding gene.
+Diseases associated with PIGY include Hyperphosphatasia With Mental Retardation Syndrome 6 and Hyperphosphatasia-Intellectual Disability Syndrome.
+Among its related pathways are Metabolism and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.

-Component of the GPI-GlcNAc transferase (GPI-GnT) complex in the endoplasmic reticulum, a complex that catalyzes transfer of GlcNAc from UDP-GlcNAc to an acceptor phosphatidylinositol, the first step in the production of GPI-anchors for cell surface proteins.
-May act by regulating the catalytic subunit PIGA.
+Part of the glycosylphosphatidylinositol-N-acetylglucosaminyltransferase (GPI-GnT) complex that catalyzes the transfer of N-acetylglucosamine from UDP-N-acetylglucosamine to phosphatidylinositol and participates in the first step of GPI biosynthesis (PubMed:16162815).
+May act by regulating the catalytic subunit PIGA (PubMed:16162815).